Saburo12/Breakly/README.md

 1. Register/Login to create an account
 2. Create a new project
 3. Enter a prompt describing what you want to build
-4. Watch as Claude generates code in real-time
+4. Watch as Breakly generates code in real-time
 5. View generated files with syntax highlighting
 6. Save projects for later use
 7. Export code as needed